epfl-si/react-npm-modules/appauth/README.md

 ## Feature Overview

-- Browser-side OpenID-Connect implementation, meaning all the backend server has left to do is look up bearer tokens with the OIDC identity provider (IdP)
+- Browser-side OpenID-Connect implementation, meaning all the backend server has left to do is validate bearer tokens with the OIDC identity provider (IdP)
   - Redirects the browser to the authorization server for the login operation
   - When redirected back, consumes (and cleans out) the `code=`, `state=`, `error=` and `session_state=` parts from the URL bar, regardless of whether they are found before or after the hash mark and whether the login operation was successful
   - Obtains OAuth2 tokens [using `fetch`, not jQuery](https://github.com/openid/AppAuth-JS/issues/191#issuecomment-944210147)